List of bridges in Cambridge: Kitchen Bridge, St John's College (1709–11)

 Also known as St John's Old Bridge.
 The second oldest of Cambridge's remaining bridges, built by Robert Grumbold (1639–1720) according to designs by Sir Christopher Wren.
 The bridge was crafted from a single block of limestone, carved to give the appearance of masonry.

 Bridge of Sighs, St John's College (1831)

 Also known as New Court Bridge, it is probably Cambridge's best-known bridge, designed by Henry Hutchinson and based on a similarly named bridge in Venice, although the only real similarity between them is that they are both covered bridges over waterways..
-A bridge in Oxford, also nicknamed "The Bridge of Sighs" but more reminiscent of the Rialto Bridge, links two sites of Hertford College, but it bridges New College Lane rather than a river or canal.
+(A bridge in Oxford, also nicknamed "The Bridge of Sighs" but more reminiscent of the Rialto Bridge, links two sites of Hertford College, but it bridges New College Lane rather than a waterway.)

 Magdalene Bridge (1823)

 Named after Magdalene College, which stands nearby.
 It is very close to the location of the Roman ford (around 50 AD), and the location of the first Roman bridge in Cambridge (probably re-built by Offa in the 8th century).

-The latest bridge was designed by Arthur Browne in Gothic revival style and was rebuilt in the same style in 1982.
+The current bridge was designed by Arthur Browne in Gothic revival style and was rebuilt in the same style in 1982.